splunk/public-o11y-docs/infrastructure/network-explorer/network-explorer-use-cases/examine-service-dependencies.rst

         :alt: This image shows the outdated architecture diagram for Kai's team.
 The map is a combination of printed and illegible hand rawn elements on a stained piece of paper.
         :width: 80%

-Additionally, distributed tracing has only been rolled out for a fraction of services.

 Kai then attempts to investigate service dependencies using the Network Explorer service map, which provides a complete graphical view of all services based on their network traffic, regardless of the languages and frameworks used in each service.

     .. image:: /_images/images-network-explorer/service-map-diagram.png